andrewblane/VirtualEating/README.md

 May 2015

 ## Description
 This repository contains code used to simulate and score libraries used in Lane et al., 2015.
-If you use anthing from this repository, please cite us!

 ## Using this repository
 [Start here](https://github.com/eatingcrispr/VirtualEating/blob/master/Simulating%20and%20generating%203MB%20Xenopus%20library/VirtualEating.ipynb) for code related to generating the guides used in imaging of the single locus on *X. laevis*